The Multiset Partition Algebra: Introduction

 where $\mu$ is a partition of $k$ with at most $n$ parts, $W_{\mu}$ is an irreducible polynomial representation of $GL_n(\CC)$ and $V_{\mu}$ is a Specht module of $S_n$.
 This phenomenon, discovered by Schur~\cite{Schur1927} and later popularized by Weyl~\cite{Weyl}, is called the classical Schur--Weyl duality and is a cornerstone of representation theory.

 Brauer~\cite{MR1503378} restricted the action of $GL_n(\CC)$ on $(\CC^n)^{\otimes k}$ to the orthogonal group $O_n(\CC)$ and showed Schur--Weyl duality between the actions of Brauer algebra and $O_n(\CC)$ on $(\CC^n)^{\otimes k}$.
 Jones~\cite{Jones} and Martin~\cite{MR1265453}, independently, further restricted the action of $O_n(\CC)$ to the symmetric group $S_n$.
 This led to the definition of partition algebra $\Pa_{k}(\xi)$ over the polynomial ring $F[\xi]$, where $F$ is a field of characteristic $0$.
 The algebra $\Pa_k(\xi)$ has a basis given by the partitions of a set of cardinality $2k$.
-A partition of such a set can be pictorially represented as a graph, called the partition diagram.
+A partition of such a set can be pictorially represented as a graph (see Section \ref{pa}), called the partition diagram.
 In particular, $\Pa_{k}(\xi)$ is a diagram algebra as described by Martin~\cite{martin2008diagram}.
-Martin and Saluer~\cite{MS94} showed that $\Pa_k(\xi)$ is semisimple over $F$ unless $\xi$ is an integer such that $\xi< 2k-1$.
+Martin and Saluer~\cite{MS94} showed that $\Pa_k(\xi)$ is semisimple over $F[\xi]$.
+Further, for the specialization of $\xi$ at $v\in F$, $\Pa_k(v)$ is semisimple over $F$ unless $v$ is an integer lying in the set $\{0,1,\ldots, 2k-2\}$.